Skip to main content

 • Tensorflow

-To make lives easier, we have installed and update the latest version of the softwares from time to time.
-As your projects get complicated, you may want to create and maintain seperate environments.
+To make lives easier, we have installed and updated the latest version of the software from time to time.
+You may want to create and maintain separate environments as your projects get complicated.
 You can create new environments using

 • conda